google/autocxx/README.md

 * `cargo update`
 * `cargo test --all`

-This will fetch a specific fork of bindgen (see the Cargo.toml for the repo and branch) and use that as the dependency.
-The same applies to cxx.
-See "next steps" below for the plans to unfork these.
+This will fetch a specific fork of cxx (see the Cargo.toml for the repo and branch) and use that as the dependency.
+See "next steps" below for the plans to unfork this.

 At present, eight of the tests pass.
+The rest are ignored.

 Because this uses `bindgen`, and `bindgen` may depend on the state of your system C++ headers, it is somewhat sensitive.
 The following known build problems exist:

 * It requires Rust nightly due to `#[proc_macro_span]`
 * It requires [llvm to be installed due to bindgen](https://rust-lang.github.io/rust-bindgen/print.html#requirements)
 * On Linux including any system header: `bindgen` generates `pub type __uint32_t = ::std::os::raw::c_uint;` which `cxx` can't cope with.
-This is just a matter of munging `bindgen` more.
+This is just a matter of munging `bindgen` output more.
 This currently stops the demo building on my Linux box, and prevents all but one test passing.
 * On Linux using `cargo` 1.47 nightly: `trybuild` is unable to pull in dependencies from git repositories because it's in offline mode.
 Running `cargo update` first seems to solve this.
 * There's a big blocklist of STL types hard-coded.
 That may be quite OSX-specific or otherwise subject to different STL implementations.

+# Configuring the build

+This runs `bindgen` within a procedural macro.
+There are limited opportunities to pass information into procedural macros, yet bindgen needs to know a lot about the build environment.

+The plan is:
+* The Rust code itself will specify the include file(s) and allowlist by passing them into the macro.
+This is the sort of thing that developers within an existing C++ codebase would specify in C++ (give or take) so it makes sense for it to be specific in the Rust code.
+* However, all build settings (e.g. bindgen compiler configuration, include path etc.) will be passed into the macro by means of environment variables.
+The build environment should set these before building the code.
+(An alternative means will be provided to pass these into the C++ code generator tools.)

 # Directory structure